apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

   'drawer-widgets': {}
 }
 ```
+{% endcode-tabs-item %}
+{% endcode-tabs %}

-> Even if our widget doesn't require any options, we must configure it in `app.js` to `instantiate` it.
+Even if our widget doesn't require any options, we must configure it in `app.js` to `instantiate` it.
 This is how Apostrophe knows that we actually want to use this module directly.
 In many projects, some modules only exist to be extended by other modules.

 So far, so good.
 We can create a whole column of drawer widgets and their titles and their content areas appear.
 But right now the "drawer" part is visible at all times.